mikehall000/microsoft-graph-docs/api-reference/beta/api/mailsearchfolder_post.md

-# Create mailFolder
+# Create mailSearchFolder

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-Use this API to create a new child [mailFolder](../resources/mailfolder.md).
+Use this API to create a new [mailSearchFolder](../resources/mailsearchfolder.md).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).